-Honouring IWA’s Distinguished Pioneers and
+Honouring IWA’s Distinguished Departed Pioneers and

-Their Legacies in the IWA history
+their Legacies in the IWA history

 International Water Supply Association